 - It's not quite over when the interview is complete.
-Follow up with a thank you!
-This is both thanking people as you prepare to leave the interview, but also a written thank you e-mail or letter for the time the interviewer has given you. - In some cases, you may be asked to provide additional information or get an answer to a specific question.
+Follow up with a thank you e-mail or letter for the opportunity to interview and for time/attention the interviewer has given you. - In some cases, you may be asked to provide additional information or get an answer to a specific question.
 Be sure you do, and in a timely manner. - Be patient and await a response, but keep an eye on the calendar.
 If you have not received a response when it was indicated, give it a day and place a call or send an e-mail to check in.
-A brief message acknowledging when you last spoke, your interest in the internship, and a request for an update, if available.
+A brief message acknowledging when you last spoke, your interest in the internship/job, and a request for an update, if available.